servactory/servactory.com/docs/usage/call_and_result.md

 Anything that has been added via the `output` method in the service will be available in `Result`.

+Outputs in `Result` have predicate methods similar to those inside a service.

 #### Helpers

 As a result of the work of the service, there are `success?` and `failure?` methods,